-In December 1970, the American Medical Association adopted the following definition for Physician Assistants:
+In December 1970, the American Medical Association adopted the following definition for Physician Assistant:

 The Physician Assistant (PA) is a skilled person qualified by academic and practical training to provide patient services under the supervision and direction of a licensed physician who is responsible for the performance of that physician assistant.

 New York began registering physician assistants in 1972.
-As of July 2009, there were 9,720 registered PAs in New York State.
+As of April 1, 2021 there were 19,348 licensed PAs in New York State.

-Physician Assistant (PA) is the legal title for individuals registered to practice as physician assistants in New York State.
-To be registered as a PA in New York State, an individual must:
+Physician Assistant (PA) is the legal title for individuals licensed to practice as a Physician Assistant in New York State.
+To be licensed as a PA in New York State, an individual must: